NL-Cristi/LogCatcher/README.md

 The tool collects logs that Microsoft Support Engineers use in order to diagnose __IIS__ issues.

-This tool is developed by members of the <a class="github-button" href="https://github.com/crnegule/LogCatcher/blob/master/README.md#authorsGitHub">members of the __IIS Support Team__</a>  so it is ready to collect logs for issues we regularly encounter.
+This tool is developed by <a class="github-button" href="https://github.com/crnegule/LogCatcher/blob/master/README.md#authorsGitHub">__members of the IIS Support Team__</a>  so it is ready to collect logs for issues we regularly encounter.

 We would send this tool to you, generally as part of a support case, and gather data to help you diagnose your issue.